 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
-These include The General Data Protection Regulations, the Bribery Act 2010 and Health and Safety policies relating to covid-19.
+These include The General Data Protection Regulations, the Bribery Act 2010.